lukiwieser/roman-numerals/readme.md

 print(RN.determineForm("MMXXII"))
 ```

-Or you can use the commandline like this:
+Or you can use the command line like this:

 ```console
 python .\test_input.py IIIIIV